← Back to 史記

 西西西

 The next year, the Son of Heaven began to tour the commanderies and kingdoms.
 Going east, they crossed the Yellow River, and the governor of Hedong did not expect the travel to arrive and was not prepared, so he committed suicide.
-Traveling west, they crossed Long, and the governor of Longxi, with the travel, went with troops.
-The Son of Heaven's attendants did not get food, and the governor of Longxi committed suicide.
+Traveling west, the imperial party crossed Long.
+The governor of Longxi accompanied the journey with troops, but the Son of Heaven’s attendants could not obtain food, and the governor was convicted and killed.
 Therefore, the emperor went north and exited Xiaoguan, followed by several tens of thousands of cavalry, hunted in the new Qin middle, and restrained the border troops and returned.
-In the new Qin middle, for a thousand li there were no watch stations.
-Therefore, they executed the grand administrator of Beidi and below, and ordered that the people could raise livestock in border counties.
-The officials lent mare mothers, and after three years they returned them, and the increase was one-tenth, to remove the accusation of string money, and they used this to fill and populate the new Qin middle.
+In the New Qin region, there were stretches of a thousand li without watch stations.
+Therefore, the Grand Administrator of Beidi and his subordinates were executed, and the people were ordered to raise livestock in the border counties.
+The officials lent out breeding mares; after three years the borrowers returned them with one-tenth of the increase.
+This replaced the concealed-cash reporting system and was used to fill and populate the New Qin region.

 42

-Having obtained the precious ding, they established the sacrifices to Houtu and Taiyi.
-The dukes and ministers discussed feng and shan affairs, and all the commanderies and kingdoms of the world prepared and repaired roads and bridges, mended former palaces, and in counties that should have gallop roads, the counties administered official stores, set up supplies, and gazed to await favor.
+After obtaining the precious ding, they established sacrifices to Houtu and Taiyi.
+The dukes and ministers discussed the feng and shan sacrifices, and the commanderies and kingdoms throughout the realm all prepared by repairing roads and bridges and restoring former palaces.
+Counties along the imperial roads managed official stores, prepared supplies, and waited expectantly for an imperial visit.

 43